hashicorp/terraform-provider-azurerm/website/docs/r/dns_cname_record.html.markdown

 * `id` - The DNS CName Record ID.
 * `fqdn` - The FQDN of the DNS CName Record.

-~> Note: The FQDN of the DNS CNAME Record which has a full-stop at the end is by design.
+~> **Note:** The FQDN of the DNS CNAME Record which has a full-stop at the end is by design.
 Please see the documentation for more information.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the DNS CName Record.
+* `create` - (Defaults to 30 minutes) Used when creating the DNS CNAME Record.
-* `update` - (Defaults to 30 minutes) Used when updating the DNS CName Record.
+* `update` - (Defaults to 30 minutes) Used when updating the DNS CNAME Record.
-* `read` - (Defaults to 5 minutes) Used when retrieving the DNS CName Record.
+* `read` - (Defaults to 5 minutes) Used when retrieving the DNS CNAME Record.
-* `delete` - (Defaults to 30 minutes) Used when deleting the DNS CName Record.
+* `delete` - (Defaults to 30 minutes) Used when deleting the DNS CNAME Record.

 ## Import